joshuamsalazar/magnumnp-field-scan/README.md

 ### Prerequisites

-- Make sure you have Git installed on your system.
-If you don't have Git installed, you can download it from [Git's official website](https://git-scm.com/).
+- Make sure you have magnumnp on your system.
+If you don't, you can download it from [magnumNP repo](https://pypi.org/project/magnumnp/).

 ### Cloning the Repository